The Pharmaceutical Intellectual Property and Competition Law Review: Brazil

 i Sham litigation

 The Brazilian Competition Law innovated by adding the following example to the list of anticompetitive practices: 'the exercise or exploitation of industrial or intellectual property rights, technology or brands in an abusive manner'.
-Even though this conduct was already subject to punishment under the original legislation, listing it as a specific example signals that this type of conduct was significantly under CADE's radar at the time the Law was enacted.
+Even though this conduct was already subject to punishment under the original legislation, listing it as a specific example signals that this type of conduct was significantly under CADE's radar at the time the law was enacted.
 This movement reflects upon recent claims of sham litigation involving intellectual property rights in the pharmaceutical sector.

 A paradigmatic case involving sham litigation in Brazil commenced after a complaint was offered to CADE by the Brazilian Association of Generic Drug Manufacturers against Eli Lilly do Brasil Ltd and Eli Lilly and Company (the defendants).
 The investigation refers to Administrative Proceeding No. 08012.011508/2007-91, in which the defendants filed contradictory and misleading claims to obtain patent protection and exclusivity rights to commercialise the medicine 'Gemzar'.

-The patent requests were submitted both to the judiciary and to INPI.
-The improper acquisition of exclusivity by the defendants made it impossible for patients with severe health problems to acquire more affordable treatment using a similar or generic drug, and prevented competitors from entering the market.
-Thus, population lacked alternatives to access potentially different treatments that could have been promoted by other pharmaceutical companies if innovation had not been hindered by the defendants.
+The patent requests were submitted both to the judiciary and to the INPI.
+The improper acquisition of exclusivity by the defendants made it impossible for patients with severe health problems to acquire more affordable treatment using a similar or generic drug and prevented competitors from entering the market.
+Thus, the population lacked alternatives to access potentially different treatments that could have been promoted by other pharmaceutical companies if innovation had not been hindered by the defendants.
 As a result, the companies were convicted for sham litigation under the new regime (Law 12,529/11), even though the conduct occurred under the original regime (Law 8,884/94), as CADE concluded that its terms were more beneficial to the defendants.

 On the sham litigation topic, after years of investigation, CADE decided to dismiss a case in which the practice was being assessed.
 According to the case files, Genzyme would have filed a series of judicial and administrative abusive measures with the objective of delaying the entrance of competitors in the market.
 The investigation was dismissed, as CADE concluded that the evidence related to the abusive practice was insufficient to lead to conviction.
 CADE also stated that sanctioning Genzyme would imply hindering the search for technological innovation, which could reduce the incentives for companies within the pharmaceutical sector to invest in R&D.10